+254 735 204 519 info@conquestadventures.co.ke

 Birding

-On the shores of Lake Victoria, there are very productive wetland ecosystems, which are the Dunga, Kusa, Koguta, Yala, and Sio Siteko wetlands.
+On the shores of Lake Victoria birding is excellent, there are very productive birding wetland ecosystems, which are the Dunga, Kusa, Koguta, Yala, and Sio Siteko wetlands.
 These wetlands are bestowed with fascinating wildlife and a splendid bird population among them the Papyrus Endemics, The vulnerable White-winged Warbler, the near-threatened Papyrus Gonolek, the vulnerable Papyrus Yellow Warbler, and the Papyrus Canary.
-Birding in Lake Victoria is done on a boat that silently paddles through the marsh and reeds to enable birders to have a closer look at the birds, the boat ride takes two to four hours, walking in some sections so that you can be able to go close to the papyrus to get a better glimpse of the area specialties.
+Birding in Lake Victoria is done on a boat that silently paddles through the marsh and reeds to enable birders to have a closer look at the birds, and a chance to hear many birds singing.
+The boat ride takes two to four hours, walking in some sections so that you can be able to go close to the papyrus to get a better glimpse of the area specialties.
+Birdwatching in Lake Victoria is exciting all-year round with a wide-range of bird species, whether you are looking for African Marsh Harrier, African Skimmer, or White-winged Warbler, you’ll be sure to get your target bird species here.
+This amazing wetland will get you lifers in your life list.
 Lake Victoria is known for many other activities other than birding and fishing.
 You can do rafting on the source of the Nile, do boat cruises, and sport fishing.
 Lake Victoria has around 84 islands that are all exceptional with different highlights.
-Other birds to keep an eye for in Lake Victoria; Eastern Plantain-eater, African Harrier, Double-toothed Barbet, Angola Swallow, African Thrush, Yellow-fronted Canary, Blue-spotted Wood-Dove, Meyer’s Parrot, Carruthers Cisticola, Slender-billed Weaver, Orange Weaver, Weyns’s Weaver, Northern Brown-throated Weaver, Blue-headed Coucal, Broad-billed Roller, African Hobby, Banded Snake Eagle, Allen’s Gallinule, Fan-tail Widowbird, Copper Sunbird, Southern Red Bishop.
+Other birds to keep an eye for in Lake Victoria; Eastern Plantain-eater, Greater Swamp Warbler, African Harrier, Double-toothed Barbet, Angola Swallow, African Thrush, Yellow-fronted Canary, Blue-spotted Wood-Dove, Meyer’s Parrot, Carruthers Cisticola, Slender-billed Weaver, Orange Weaver, Weyns’s Weaver, Northern Brown-throated Weaver, Blue-headed Coucal, Broad-billed Roller, African Hobby, Banded Snake Eagle, Allen’s Gallinule, Fan-tail Widowbird, Copper Sunbird, Southern Red Bishop.

 eBird Hotspot link